Village files: Purposes

 Eyal emphasizes that "the bulk of information in the files reflected the needs and point of view of the emerging Arabist expertise. (...)
 The Arabists could use this information to interpret the events in the village, but more importantly they could use it to act against the village and use this when needed".
 He points out it was used after 1948, e.g. during retaliation operations, but doesn't make any reference to a use during the 1948 Palestine War.

 Uses

 According to Pappé, during the 1948 war, after the occupation of a village, if possible, the people on the list were identified, usually by an informer wearing a cloth sack over his head, and often shot on the spot.

 Eyal refers to the use of the 'village files' by Israeli military governors after the 1948 War.
 According to him, they used them in the areas conquered by Israel in order to control the mukhtars and the Arab villagers.

 According to Ian Black and Benny Morris the 'village files' were also used in the 1950s by Aman, Israel's military intelligence service, as the basis of their "intelligence on potential targets in the West Bank and the Gaza strip.".
 Eyal also refers to this use.

 Modern use

-Meron Benvenisti used the village files in his 2002 book "Sacred Landscape: Buried History of the Holy Land Since 1948", as an example showing the level of detail on one Palestinian village: Abu Zurayq.
+Meron Benvenisti used the village files as an example showing the level of detail on one Palestinian village: Abu Zurayq.